-The QSA and the Quarterly non-financial account of the General government are distinctly included in the National Statistical Programme 2017-2019 (only available in Italian), approved with Decree of the President of the Republic of 31 January 2018 and published in the Official Journal of the Italian Republic - general series - No. 12 of 20 March 2018.
+The QSA and the Quarterly non-financial account of the General government are distinctly included in the National Statistical Programme 2017-2019.
+Update 2018-2019 (only available in Italian), published in the Ordinary Supplement n.
+30 of Official Journal of the Italian Republic - general series - n.
+165 July 16, 2019.

-The compilation of QSA follows the criteria defined in the ESA 2010 manual and, for General government, in the Manual on Government Deficit and Debt (2016 edition).
+The compilation of QSA follows the criteria defined in the ESA 2010 manual and, for General government, in the Manual on Government Deficit and Debt (2019 edition).
 The methodological provisions established therein constitute a set of strict rules for countries of the European Union, ensuring comparability of the estimates at an international level.
 The Quarterly sector accounts adopt principles, definitions and structure of the Annual sector accounts (ASA), with some specific characteristics due to the limited amount of information available at quarterly frequency with respect to the annual frequency.